John C. Devine

-John Centennial Devine (1876-1940) was an Arizona politician who served two consecutive terms in the Arizona State Senate from 1917 through 1920.
-An Arizona pioneer, with an mining engineer background, he worked at several mines in Pinal County as either the supervisor or general manager.
+John Centennial Devine (1876–1940) was an Arizona politician who served two consecutive terms in the Arizona State Senate from 1917 through 1920.
+An Arizona pioneer, with a mining engineer background, he worked at several mines in Pinal County as either the supervisor or general manager.
 He worked as an undersheriff both early and late in his career, once killing a man who resisted arrest.

 Biography

 John C. Devine was born on February 29, 1876, in Florence, Arizona Territory.
 He attended Florence schools, and then went to St. Mary's College in Oakland, California from 1892 to 1894, where he studied mining and civil engineering.
 He was a charter member of the Arizona Pioneer Society.
 Devine was a mining engineer.
 He was the foreman of the Troy Arizona Copper Company from 1901 to 1906.

 Devine married Grace E. Adcock of Marysville, Missouri in 1905 in Los Angeles.
 The couple had five children: four sons, Milford, John, Eugene, and Charles; and one daughter, Virginia.
 They had another child, who died in infancy in November 1912.
 In the early 1900s he was deputy sheriff in Florence, and in 1901 he fatally shot a man, Robert Hatfield, who was resisting arrest for spousal abuse.
 Hatfield was part of the notorious Hatfield clan.
 In 1906 he became the superintendent of the Ray Consolidated Copper Company.

 He resigned from Ray Consolidated in 1916, in order to take over as president of the Pinal Development Company.
 In August 1916 Devine challenged the incumbent Democrat, Charles E. MacMillin, in the primary for state senator from Pinal County, who he soundly defeated 719 to 427.
 He defeated the Republican candidate, Frank H. Swenson, in the November general election.